j3soon/arxiv-utils/README.md

   - [Download CRX](https://edge.microsoft.com/extensionwebstorebase/v1/crx?response=redirect&x=id%3Dngjpcfjabahdoadnajbhnikbemhmemdg%26installsource%3Dondemand%26uc)

 ## Frequently Asked Questions (FAQ)

+- Q: Why redirect PDFs to a custom viewer in Firefox?

+  A: This is due to a bug in Firefox that disallows executing content scripts in the built-in pdf.js viewer, which disallows renaming for PDF tabs.
+See [Firefox Bug 1454760](https://bugzilla.mozilla.org/show_bug.cgi?id=1454760) for more details.

+- Q: Why do the custom PDF viewer in Firefox lacks many features?

+  A: Since these features cannot be enabled easily.
+See [#4](https://github.com/j3soon/arxiv-utils/issues/4) and [#13](https://github.com/j3soon/arxiv-utils/pull/13) for further details.

 - Q: Selenium (or WebDriver) has no API to click addon/extension buttons, how do the automated tests click the arxiv-utils button?